PrefectHQ/prefect/docs/tutorial/workers.md

 ### Modify the deployment

-If you need to make updates to your deployment, you can do so by modifying your script and rerunning it.
+To update your deployment, modify your script and rerun it.
 You'll need to make one update to specify a value for `job_variables` to ensure your Docker worker can successfully execute scheduled runs for this flow.
 See the example below.

 The `job_variables` section allows you to fine-tune the infrastructure settings for a specific deployment.
 These values override default values in the specified work pool's [base job template](/concepts/work-pools/#base-job-template).

-When testing images locally without pushing them to a registry (to avoid potential errors like docker.errors.NotFound), it's recommended to include an `image_pull_policy` job_variable set to `Never`.
-However, for production workflows, always consider pushing images to a remote registry for more reliability and accessibility.
+When testing images locally without pushing them to a registry (to avoid potential errors like docker.errors.NotFound), we recommend including an `image_pull_policy` job_variable set to `Never`.
+However, for production workflows, push images to a remote registry for more reliability and accessibility.

-Here's how you can quickly set the `image_pull_policy` to be `Never` for this tutorial deployment without affecting the default value set on your work pool:
+Set the `image_pull_policy` as `Never` for this tutorial deployment without affecting the default value set on your work pool:

 ```python hl_lines="21" title="repo_info.py"
 import httpx